redditbooru/reddit-booru/README.md

 - Leaderboards

 ## I'd like to help.
 What can I do?
 If you're here, you know the code is completely open for anybody to hack on.
 Found a bug or have a great idea?
 Open a ticket and we'll see what can happen.
 Want to write that code yourself?
 Make a pull request!
-Obviously, I can't guarantee that all requests will make it to the site (gotta make sure all works and that features won't bring the server to their knees), but I'm very much open to people contributing.
-For help setting up your development environment, checkout the next section.
+Obviously, I can't guarantee that all requests will make it to the site (gotta make sure all works, and that features won't bring the server to its knees), but I'm very much open to people contributing.
+For help setting up your development environment, check out the next section.

 ## Development Setup

 If you want to get RedditBooru up and running for yourself, follow these steps.

 **NOTE** - As RedditBooru prepares to move towards a more modular, microservice structure, this is all highly subject to change.
-Currently it's a mess and it needs to be made not a mess.
+Currently it's a mess, and it needs to be made not a mess.

 ### Pre-requisites